 Testing and Background Tests

-Your credibility is one of the basis for a client and firm to trust you.
+Your credibility is one of the bases for a client and firm to trust you.
 Even before getting hired you will be subjected to credit and criminal background check, where clients can run a broker check on you anytime.
 Item categories such as bankruptcy, tax liens or levies or even a minor traffic violation will progress to disqualification.
 So make sure to have a clear record.
 It is a must to have transparency during your interaction with your clients especially that a large sum of hard earned money is involved.

 Get a Sponsor Firm

 Once you are employed in a firm then you can request for sponsorship and there are many examinations like Series 7 that may require you to have a sponsor.
 You may request it from the firm you are employed with, this could be done after 4-6 months of training.
 Take note that firms provide you training packages during hiring.
-For some their preparation for getting a sponsorship starts during college days and during summer they apply for internship that may lead to employment as long as they perform well.
+For some their preparation for getting a sponsorship starts during college days and during summer they apply for an internship that may lead to employment as long as they perform well.
 The best option to graduate as a junior Stockbroker, and is one of the most important points in Stock broker requirements.

 As soon as your college days stop it does not mean the end of knowledge.
 Being a Stock broker means constant self-education by review either in refresher courses, online tutorials or through manuals and guides.
 This will help you prepare to for the examination and keep you aligned with to the new policies in case there are changes or updates.
 Make sure you expose yourself to the industry itself by going through seminars.
 Always increase your knowledge and push yourself to pass a range of Stockbroker exams.